presto8/pythonskeleton/README.md

 pythonskeleton is a basic Python "hello, world" application that implements many features common to all projects:

-- Command-line interface using Click
+- Command-line parsing using argparse
 - Isolated development environment using setuptools/setup.py
 - Schemaless data persitence with sqlitedict (which uses pickle for serialization)